goshiphq/goship-cms/content/blog/goship-com-helps-small-businesses-and-individuals-while-donating-all-profits-for-two-months-to-the-cdc-foundation.md

   relevant with social distancing and stay-at-home orders throughout th
 postedAt: 1586348255000
 news: true
-description: GoShip.com, a digital shipping platform, is donating 100% of its profits from April and May to CDC Foundation’s Emergency Response Fund to help the response to COVID-19.
+description: GoShip platform is donating 100% of its profits from April and May to CDC Foundation’s Emergency Response Fund to help the response to COVID-19.
-altText: goship
+altText: covid donations
-image: images/reviewing-ecommerce-shipping-label.jpg
+image: images/goship-blog-89-.png
 ---
 **PITTSBURGH, PA — April 8, 2020 —** GoShip.com, a digital shipping platform, is donating 100% of its profits from April and May to help the response to COVID-19.